2024 Noto earthquake: Casualties

-The earthquake killed 672 people, including 444 people who died in the aftermath.
+The earthquake killed 732 people, including 504 people who died in the aftermath.
 A majority of direct deaths were due to collapsed homes.
-At least 659 deaths were confirmed in Ishikawa Prefecture: 232 in Wajima, 183 in Suzu, 78 in Noto, 72 in Nanao, 53 in Anamizu, 24 in Shika, 6 in Uchinada, 5 in Hakui, 3 in Nakanoto, and 1 each in Kanazawa, Hakusan and Komatsu.
-Seven people died in Toyama Prefecture: three in Himi, two in Takaoka and one each in Toyama City and Imizu.
+At least 718 deaths were confirmed in Ishikawa Prefecture, including 248 in Wajima, 192 in Suzu, 87 in Noto, 84 in Nanao, 57 in Anamizu, 28 in Shika, 7 in Hakui, 6 in Uchinada, 3 in Nakanoto, and 1 each in Kanazawa, Hakusan and Komatsu.
+Eight people died in Toyama Prefecture: 4 in Himi, 2 in Takaoka and 1 each in Toyama City and Imizu.
 Six more died in Niigata Prefecture: four in Niigata City and two in Jōetsu.
 Additionally, there were 25 deaths from landslides and two more were killed by the tsunami, although the total number of tsunami deaths may be 26.

-At least 1,275 people were injured in Ishikawa, 399 of them seriously, and as of 9 October 2025, two people remained missing.
+At least 1,277 people were injured in Ishikawa, 401 of them seriously, and as of 30 April 2026, two people remained missing.
 Information provided by the National Police Agency following autopsies found that 92 of the victims were crushed to death, 49 died of suffocation or respiratory failure, 32 died from hypothermia, and three died of burns.
 Many of those killed were the elderly.

 By June 2024, there were 233 applications to local cities and towns to review deaths and register them as disaster-related.
 Three meetings have been held as of June 2024; the first meeting in May resulted in 30 new cases being registered as related deaths.
 On 18 June, city officials were recommended to certify 22 new deaths.
 On 25 June, a joint panel discussion by the Ishikawa prefectural government and town officials recommended that 18 additional deaths be registered as disaster-related.
 If these additional cases are certified, it would bring the projected total death toll to 299.
 Five more applications read on the same day were subjected to further review.

 In an assessment of 115 indirect deaths released in December 2024, "distress after the earthquake and fear of aftershocks" was cited as the cause in 89 fatalities, followed by "severed lifelines such as electricity and water" at 53 cases, and "life in evacuation centers" at 37 cases; 200 additional cases were still subject to review.